Currently, you do not need a REAL ID to fly domestically within the U.S.

 State-issued enhanced driver’s licenses are marked with a flag, while you can check if your ID is REAL ID compliant by checking to see if there is a star at the top of your license.

 Other forms of ID will also be acceptable to fly with, which we list below.

-Why Will REAL ID Be Necessary to Fly?
+Why You Will Need REAL ID to Fly

 It was passed by Congress to establish “minimum security standards for license issuance and production” to help prevent fraudulent identification, regardless if it’s your first time flying or not.